jonathanrocher/ets_tutorial/slides/02_traits.md

 - Small change to thinking yields big benefits

-- Do no conflate GUI with the core model
+- Do not mix GUI code with core model

 - Build a clean model first